elannash/graphing-calculator-web-demo/README.md

 A fun little project built with the help of **[SFML Version 2.5.1](https://www.sfml-dev.org/download/sfml/2.5.1/)**.

 ## Features
-  - Sidebar: Store and save functions for easy access.
+  - Sidebar: Store and save functions for easy access
-  - Zoom: Zoom in and out of the graph using the scroll wheel.
+  - Zoom: Zoom in and out of the graph using the scroll wheel
-  - Pan: Navigate the graph using arrow keys.
+  - Pan: Navigate the graph using arrow keys
-  - User Input: Enter your own custom functions to analyze.
+  - User Input: Enter your own custom functions to analyze

 |<img src="media/sidebar.gif" width="382" height="220"/>|<img src="media/zoom.gif" width="382" height="220"/>|
 |---|---|